Yazdun/nodejs-novels/README.md

 ## About The Project

-You can create, update, delete and read and much more cool stuff with your favourite novels and authors.
+You can create, update, delete, read and much more cool stuff with your favourite novels and authors.
 This APi has three separate routings which are `admin` , `protected` and `public` .

 - with admin routes you can perform CRUD funcionalities and also view analytics and managements.
 - with protected routes you can sign up and login as a user, create reviews and rate novels, like novels give your favourite authors a star and much more cool stuffs !